 Family shot at Cracker Barrel.

 Parsla loves to push things around, so this doll stroller was a favorite in the Cracker Barrel store.
+On the road again, headed for Atlanta.

 Once we got to Atlanta Sean, Kate and Isaac bonded over some computer time.